'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 The deadly crash sent multiple children to area hospitals and parents scrambling to find their kids shortly after they dropped them off for the day at the Garderie éducative Sainte-Rose, north of Montreal.

+A makeshift memorial with flowers and stuffed animals has been set up Wednesday evening at the scene of the tragedy as the community is grieving the children who were killed and injured.

-The driver, 51-year-old Pierre Ny St-Amand, has been arrested and faces two counts of first-degree murder.
+The driver, 51-year-old Pierre Ny St-Amand, was arrested at the scene and faces two counts of first-degree murder.

 He was also charged with attempted murder, two counts of aggravated assault, and four counts of assault with a weapon causing bodily harm.

+"I can't say that with a smile because we have friends who are hurting … my son will be ok."

-Witnesses describe a chaotic scene Wednesday shortly after 8:30 a.m. as some of them detained the driver of the bus after it plowed into entrance of the daycare on Dufferin Terrace, Laval's Saint-Rose district.
+Witnesses describe a chaotic scene Wednesday shortly after 8:30 a.m. as some of them detained the driver of the bus after it plowed into entrance of the daycare in Laval's Sainte-Rose district.

 A parent at the scene alleged the driver "entered the daycare parking lot and accelerated to crash into the daycare."